"How many types of files are there and what are they?" This is a common question to every person who started learing Linux.

 /dev/loop is special hardware device used to mount ISO files and virtual file systems.
 In Linux there are total 8 loop devices numbering from 0 to 7.
 So you can mount only 8 ISO files/virtual file systems by default.

-Step5 : Specify the fstab changes to kernel.
+Step5 : Specify the fstab changes to kernel.#mount -a

 Step6 : Conform Weather mounting happen perfectly or not.